rethinkdb/rethinkdb-go/README.md

 ## Examples

-View other examples on the [wiki](https://github.com/dancannon/gorethink/wiki/Examples).
+Many functions have examples and are viewable in the godoc, alternatively view some more full features examples on the [wiki](https://github.com/dancannon/gorethink/wiki/Examples).

 ## License